 This specialist committee supports the Board in matters related to the Tate collection.
 The Committee has delegated authority to consider and decide upon acquisitions up to a certain value.
 Its decisions are reported to the Board for ratification.

 Acquisitions that are valued above the remit are considered by the Committee which makes a recommendation to the Board.
 The Committee also considers loans in and out of the Collection, as well as gifts and bequests.

 The Directors use the Committee’s expertise to guide them in the care and management of the Collection.
 It comprises both Trustees and non-trustee experts, and meets three times a year.

 Finance and Operations Committee

-This Committee considers Tate’s finances, resources and infrastructure on behalf of the Board.
-It comprises seven members, four of whom are Trustees and three of whom are co-opted members.
-They sit on the committee for a period of four years and meet on a two-monthly cycle prior to the Board of Trustees’ meetings.
+This Committee considers Tates finances, resources and infrastructure on behalf of the Board.
+It comprises nine members, at least three of whom should be Trustees, one should also be a member of the Tate Enterprises Board, one should be a member of Tate Britain Advisory Council, one should be a member of Tate Modern Advisory Council and one should be a member of the Governance and People Committee.
+They sit on the Committee for a period of four years and meet on a two-monthly cycle prior to the Board of Trustees meetings.

 The Finance and Operations Committee operates in an advisory capacity to the Board of Trustees and have no formal decision-making authority.